2017 League of Ireland First Division: Matches 1–14

 Teams play each other twice (once at home, once away).

 Matches 15–28

 Teams play each other twice (once at home, once away).

 Top scorers

 Awards

-The PFAI First Division player of the year nominees were Waterford striker David McDaid, Cabinteely midfielder Kieran Marty Waters and UCD striker George Kelly.
+The PFAI First Division player of the year nominees were Waterford striker David McDaid, Cabinteely midfielder Kieran Marty Waters and UCD striker Georgie Kelly.

 PFAI First Division Team of Year

 The PFAI First Division Team of the Year was: